PhasicFlow/phasicFlow/tutorials/sphereGranFlow/toteblender/ReadMe.md

 </html>

 # Setting up the Case
-As it has been explained in the previous cases, the simulation case setup is based on text-based scripts.
-Here, the simulation case setup files are stored into two folders: `caseSetup`, `setting` (see the above folders).
-Unlike the previous cases, this case does not have the `stl` file and the surfaces are defined based on the built-in utilities in phasicFlow.
-See next the section for more information on how we can setup the geometry and its rotation.
+As explained in the previous cases, the simulation case setup is based on text-based scripts.
+Here, the simulation case setup files are stored in two folders: `caseSetup`, `setting` (see the folders above).
+Unlike the previous cases, this case does not have a `stl` file and the surfaces are defined based on the built-in utilities in phasicFlow.
+See the next section for more information on how to set up the geometry and its rotation.

 ## Geometry